-Every year the Community goes through its annual paint review and inspection from December to April.
-All homes in the Community are inspected from the street and complaints are reviewed.
-Repainting of homes is considered a regular owner maintenance item.
+Every year the Community goes through paint inspections in the fall and spring.
+All homes in the Community are inspected from the street and complaints reviewed.
+Repainting of homes is considered a routine owner maintenance item.
 Colorado's harsh weather and high UV index causes intense wear on painted surfaces requiring periodic and routine maintenance.
 Siding and trim must be kept properly painted and sealed to prevent irreversible deterioration and degraded appearance.
 Please refer to the Covenants for further details on required home maintenance.
+Fully repainting high sun exposed sides of the home every ~5-7 years is not unusual.
+Trim around windows, doors and railing often need it much sooner.
+High quality paint, High LRV, neutral colors, professional application, can help to ensure longevity and reduce maintenance year to year.
 The following paint conditions and maintenance are checked.

 - Peeling and chipping

 - Fading

 - Oil Spotting

 - Thinning & bleed through which can include the previous paint colors showing through the or the grain of the wood or composition siding surface layer

 - Erosion and splash back

 - Bleaching

-- Damaged, rotting, warping or bowing siding and trim boards
+- Damaged, rotting, warping or bowing siding and trim boards around windows and openings

 - Discoloration